Three pink tennis balls on a blue court

 The Code #22: “When a server requests three balls, the receiver shall comply when the third ball is readily available.
 Distant balls shall be retrieved at the end of a game.”

-Can a returner refuse the server’s request to give them a second or third ball?
+In tennis, can a returner refuse the server’s request to give them the third ball?

 Source: